 Figure 1.
 Examples of objects for which human comfort temperatures are "too high" for long-term preservation.
 When photographed, the newspaper was only 27 years old, and the rubber doll about 30 years old.
 Only cold storage can keep such objects well preserved for much more than one human generation.

 An extreme example of high sensitivity is cellulose nitrate film and sheets (produced mainly from 1896 to 1952).
 These become powdery or sticky.
 Heavily deteriorated rolled films can even ignite above 38°C. Museums should identify these items and isolate them.

 Table 1a et 1b.
 Chemical sensitivity of materials to room temperature and the lifetimes of the materials at various other conditions.
 All lifetimes are for ~50% RH.
+For the combined effect of RH and temperature on lifetimes, consult "Incorrect Relative Humidity."
 Sources for most materials are reviewed in Michalski (2000).

 |Low sensitivity||Medium sensitivity||High sensitivity||Very high sensitivity|